How to Budget When You Rely on Cash Tips: This Bartender’s Smart System

 Total up your income for 10 weeks, then find your average weekly income.
 This process helps smooth out the differences between individual shifts.

-If you’re working at your job long enough, do another 10-week average, and compare it to the first 10 weeks to see how much your income varies.
+If you’re working at your job long enough, do another 10-week average.
+Compare it to the first 10 weeks to see how much your income varies.
 Now you can determine a margin of error for your budgeting.

 Pick the lower of the averages, and base your budget on that figure, just to be safe.